OutSystems/docs-odc/src/eap/building-apps/ui/screen-creating.md

 You can create a screen using any of the following methods:

-* From a screen template based on a use case.
+* From a screen template based on a use case
-* From an empty screen template that comes with a basic layout.
+* From an empty screen template that comes with a basic layout
-* Using scaffolding (accelerators) to add an entity to a screen.
+* Using scaffolding (accelerators) to add an entity to a screen

 When a screen is open in the main window (menu block), you can: